zhongjzsb/zhongjzsb-blog/content/posts/baobao-posts/2020-03-13-covid-19-visualization.md

 - The data source is from [JHU CSSE](https://github.com/CSSEGISandData/COVID-19)
 - Code is saved in [github](https://github.com/zhongjzsb/COVID-19).
-- The contents is scheduled to update daily.
+- The contents are scheduled to update daily.

 {{< expand "r code for this post" >}}